filipelsilva/dotfiles-public/README.md

-60% keyboards can do things such as play/pause audio, change brightness, volume, etc. However, the keybind placement is quite subjective (as is the case with all config files, actually, but I feel this one might be even less intuitive to those first seeing it), so I recommend seeing what you like and changing what you don't.
+60% keyboards can do things such as play/pause audio, change brightness, volume, etc. However, the keybind placement is quite subjective (as is the case with all config files, actually, but I feel this one might be even less intuitive to those first seeing it), so I recommend that you keep what you like and discard what you don't.

 ### tmux.conf